-Ansible Tower allows for the granting of permissions to perform a specific task (such as to view, create, or modify a file) to different teams or explicit users through role-based access control (RBAC).
+Automation controller allows for the granting of permissions to perform a specific task (such as to view, create, or modify a file) to different teams or explicit users through role-based access control (RBAC).

 Keep some projects private, while allowing some users to edit inventory and others to run playbooks against only certain systems-either in check (dry run) or live mode.
 You can also allow certain users to use credentials without exposing the credentials to them.
-Regardless of what you do, Tower records the history of operations and who made them-including objects edited and jobs launched.
+Regardless of what you do, automation controller records the history of operations and who made them-including objects edited and jobs launched.

-Based on user feedback, Ansible Tower both expands and simplifies its role-based access control.
+Based on user feedback, automation controller both expands and simplifies its role-based access control.
 No longer is job template visibility configured via a combination of permissions on inventory, projects, and credentials.
 If you want to give any user or team permissions to use a job template, just assign permissions directly on the job template.

-Similarly, credentials are now full objects in Tower's RBAC system, and can be assigned to multiple users and/or teams for use.
+Similarly, credentials are now full objects in automation controller's RBAC system, and can be assigned to multiple users and/or teams for use.

-A new 'Auditor' type has been introduced in Tower as well, who can see all aspects of the systems automation, but has no permission to run or change automation, for those that need a system-level auditor.
-(This may also be useful for a service account that scrapes automation information from Tower's API.)
+Automation controller includes an 'Auditor' type, who can see all aspects of the systems automation, but has no permission to run or change automation, for those that need a system-level auditor.
+(This may also be useful for a service account that scrapes automation information from the REST API.)
 Refer to Role-Based Access Controls for more information.

-Subsequent releases of Ansible Tower provides more granular permissions, making it easier to delegate inside your organizations and remove automation bottlenecks.
+Subsequent releases of automation controller provides more granular permissions, making it easier to delegate inside your organizations and remove automation bottlenecks.